Saved by the bell

 Saved by a last minute intervention.

-There is a widespread notion that the phrase is from the 17th century and that it describes people being saved from being buried alive by using a coffin with a bell attached.
-The idea being that, if they were buried but later revived, they could ring the bell and be saved from an unpleasant death.
-The idea is certainly plausible as the fear of burial alive was and is real.
+There is a widespread notion that 'saved by the bell' originated as an expression that relates to people being buried alive.
+The idea was that, if someone were comatose and mistakenly pronounced dead and interred, they could, if they later revived, ring a bell that was attached to the coffin and be saved.
+The idea is certainly plausible as the fear of being buried alive was and is real.
 Several prominent people expressed this fear when close to death themselves:

 "All I desire for my own burial is not to be buried alive." - Lord Chesterfield, 1769.

 "Have me decently buried, but do not let my body be put into a vault in less than two days after I am dead." - deathbed request of George Washington.

 "Swear to make them cut me open, so that I won't be buried alive."- Frederic Chopin's last words.